swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 This example uses the Orders dataset to create combined lists of total sales and product quantities, by product category and region.

 ![](screenshots/combined-lists.PNG)

+Begin by dragging out a freehand table from the left side panel.